pravega/flink-tools/README.md

   including open-source, although the exact deployment methods depend on your environment and are not documented here.

-## Stream-to-file: Continuously copying a Pravega stream to files
+## Stream-to-File: Continuously copying a Pravega stream to text files

 ### Overview

-This Flink job will continuously copy a Pravega stream to a set of files on S3, HDFS, or any other Flink-supported file system.
+This Flink job will continuously copy a Pravega stream to a set of text files on S3, HDFS, NFS, or any other Flink-supported file system.
 It uses Flink checkpoints to provide exactly-once guarantees, ensuring that events are never missed nor duplicated.
 It automatically recovers from failures and resumes where it left off.